 Applications

 Owing to their strength, durability, and lightness, honeycomb panels are popular in aerospace applications, forming parts of aircraft structures like wings, fuselages, and flooring.
 Beyond aviation, these panels are used in the construction industry for creating lightweight, rigid wall panels, ceilings, and partitions.
 They’re also found as structural components in transportation systems, like trains or buses.
-Additionally, their uniform, sleek appearance makes them apt for use in architectural facades or decorative installations.
+Also, their uniform, sleek appearance makes them apt for use in architectural facades or decorative installations.

 Methods Used in Shaping Aluminum